Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Real and -adic Hodge structures

 where $\mc{L}^i_\dR$ is a canonical deformation of $H^i_\dR(X)$ to $B^+_\dR$ embedded as a $B^+_\dR$-lattice inside of $H^i_\et(X,\mbb{Q}_p) \otimes B_\dR$.
 The induced filtration on $H^i_\et(X, \mbb{Q}_p) \otimes C$ is the Hodge-Tate filtration.
 If $\mf{X}/\mc{O}_C$ is a smooth proper formal model, then

 is semistable if and only if the isocrystal determined by the $i$th crystalline cohomology of the special fiber is $i/2$-isotypic.
-In particular, if it is a $p$-adic Hodge structure it is of weight $i$, but in many cases it is not a $p$-adic Hodge structure. \end{example}
+In particular, if it is a $p$-adic Hodge structure it is of weight $i$, but in many cases it is not a $p$-adic Hodge structure, for example if $X$ is an elliptic curve with ordinary reduction. \end{example}

-\begin{example} For $k \in \mbb{Z}$, the Tate $p$-adic Hodge structure of weight $2k$ is
+\begin{example} For $k \in \mbb{Z}$, the Tate $p$-adic Hodge structure of weight $-2k$ is